Our Urban Village Cohousing

 Aerial view of a three-storey, modern mult-unit housing in a residential neighbourhood.
 One of the building facades is green, and lined with exterior walkways and winding stairs that connect units to a courtyard below

-Our Urban Village unit entrances face onto shared, social outdoor walkways overlooking the courtyard.
+Our Urban Village includes wide outdoor walkways and a shared courtyard.
 (Matheson Photography)

 Developer Mark Shieh sees shared living spaces as a way to bring fractured communities together.
 The Globe and Mail